TDex-network/tdex-daemon-alpha/README.md

   --fee, -f       Specify a default fee to be used by markets --explorer, -e  Specify an Electrs HTTP REST endpoint
 ```
+> If a `config.json` file already exists in the chosen `datadir` given arguments will be discarded.

 ## 🛣 Roadmap